 Score 6 Ireland's situation as a member of the euro zone and of the European banking system needs to be taken into account.
 This has involved substantial surrender of national sovereignty and autonomy in financial policy to the European Central Bank (ECB).
 Ireland received only marginal relief on the debt burden it incurred to avert a European-wide banking crisis in 2008.
 However, in September 2014, euro zone finance ministers agreed to allow Ireland to refinance its debt based on its dramatically improved credit rating.
 This enabled it to use funds raised on the international bond market at interest rates near 2% to retire IMF debt carrying interest rates of close to 5%.

-From the evidence presented at the public hearings of the Oireachtas Banking Inquiry in the course of 2015, it is clear that the ECB pressured Irish authorities not to "bail in" the bondholders of Irish banks that had failed.
+From evidence presented at the public hearings of the Oireachtas Banking Inquiry in 2015 and published in the Committee of Inquiry into the Banking Crisis's Banking Inquiry Report 2016, it is clear that the ECB pressured Irish authorities not to "bail in" the bondholders of Irish banks that had failed.
 The motivation for this was to avert impairment of the balance sheets of German and French banks, which were significant investors in these Irish banks.
-It has been argued that the ECB exceeded its authority in pressuring one country to bear the cost of shielding banks in other euro zone countries from the consequences of their imprudent investment decisions.
+It is contended in the report that the ECB exceeded its authority in pressuring one country to bear the cost of shielding banks in other euro zone countries from the consequences of their imprudent investment decisions.
 Jean Claude Trichet, the then president of the ECB, refused to give direct evidence to the Inquiry on the grounds that the ECB is accountable to the European Parliament and not to national parliaments.
 He did, however, take questions from members of the Inquiry and defended his 2008 actions at a public lecture he delivered in Dublin in April 2015.
-It will be interesting to read the Inquiry's commentary on this issue when its final report is published in early 2016.